princeahugah/ceros-ski-free-game/README.md

     - Use the **up** arrow to make the skier jump over an obstacle.
 When the skier is in motion and you press the **up** arrow on the keyboard, the skier jumps and continues moving in the direction before the jump.

 -  Feeding the Rhino
     - At some point in the game, that is, when you have almost played half the game level, a rhino shows up.
 The rhino starts to chase the skier in every direction.
-When the skier moves to a certain direction, the rhino also moves in the same direction until it gets to skier.
+When the skier moves to a certain direction, the rhino also moves in the same direction until it gets to the skier.
 The hungry rhino feeds on the skier until there's no part of it left, then game over.

 -  Play the game on this link: http://skigame.aceappsltd.com